goatshriek/wrapture/docs/examples/exceptions/README.md

 C structs do not support native inheritance, so it is a common pattern for them to be differentiated from one another using something like a type code or enumeration.
 However, in an object oriented language the more common pattern is to create a parent class and inherit from it.
-This is most obvious in the exception classes of most languages, where different kinds of errors are different classes derived from the main exception or error classes.
+This is common in the exception classes of most languages, where different kinds of errors are different classes derived from the main exception or error classes.

 Wrapture provides a way to distinguish between different types of a struct so that it will be translated to the correct class.
 This example demonstrates the